extremerehman/ScrappedData/scraped_content/Product Solution Prioritization - Criteria & Methods.md

 ---

-#### Share this post

-# Product Solution Prioritization - Criteria & Methods

-### As a product manager, if you have multiple solutions to solve a product problem how would you prioritize the solutions

-#### Share this post

 [Share](https://www.mypminterview.com/p/product-solution-prioritization-criteria-methods?utm_source=substack&utm_medium=email&utm_content=share&action=share)

 As a product manager, to prioritize multiple solutions for solving a product problem, I would consider the following factors: